 up to 2 cups water

 Combine the flour, salt and eggs in a large bowl.
 Mix well with a wooden spatula.
 Gradually add the water, stirring to a smooth paste.
 You don't want a dry dough, the mixture should be viscous without being sloppy, see the pictures below.
 Meanwhile, heat some water to a rolling boil in a wide saucepan or stockpot.
 Then you are ready to cook the noodles using a wet board or plate, noodle maker, spatzle press, or whatever gadget you can get your hands on.
 The noodles are cooked when they rise to the surface.
 Drain well.
-I like to rinse quickly with a cup of two of boiling hot water.
+NB: I like to rinse quickly with a cup of two of boiling hot water and drain again.
 Serves 4-6.

 The process in pictures...
 Soft Noodles